 - Nausea and vomiting

 Getting both radiation and chemo can increase the number of side effects you have.
-Many of these will go away once you stop treatment.
+Many of these usually go away once you stop treatment.
 Some can last for a long time, or even permanently.
 Ask your doctor for ways to relieve your side effects.

 If you've tried a few treatments and they didn't work, or the cancer has spread, ask your doctor about a clinical trial.
 These test new treatments to see if they’re safe and if they work.
 They’re often ways for people to try new medicines or therapies that aren’t available to everyone.
 Your doctor can tell you if one of these trials might be a good fit for you.